danog/MadelineProto/docs/TD_docs/methods/getOption.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Returns value of an option by its name.
-See list of available options on https: core.telegram.org/tdlib/options
+See list of available options on https: core.telegram.org/tdlib/options.
+Can be called before authorization

 ### Params: